 If you’ve been thinking of adding your home to the site, it could be a smart way to boost your annual income using a property you already own.
-In fact, according to Airbnb itself, you’ll likely earn about $7,200 more per year just by sharing your primary home on the platform.

 But hosting on Airbnb doesn’t come without its drawbacks.
 Before jumping in, make sure you consider the pros and cons of sharing your home—as well as those of sharing on Airbnb specifically.

 The added income is probably the biggest perk of listing your home on the Airbnb platform.
 Plus, the site gives you the power to set your own pricing, as well as adjust it as you see fit (during in-demand times and holidays).
 There’s even a “Smart Pricing” tool that takes into account local demand and can help you settle on the right number.